Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Expansion_1HCL.md

 Use motors with 1.8 or more degrees per step. **Do not use 0.9deg motors**.
 The positioning accuracy depends on the resolution of the encoder, not on the degrees/step of the motor.

-When using a quadrature encoder or any other type of encoder that sigbals relative motion (not absolute shaft angle), **there must be an integer number of output pulses from the encoder per 4 full steps**.
+When using a quadrature encoder or any other type of encoder that signals relative motion (not absolute shaft angle), **there must be an integer number of output pulses from the encoder per 4 full steps**.
 For example, a 1.8deg/step motor (200 full steps/rev) could have an encoder with 1000cpr (20 pulses per 4 full steps), 2000 cpr (40 pulses per 4 full steps) or 2500 cpr (50 pulses per 4 full steps).

-The maximum speed at which the firmware can drive the motor is typically 6000 full steps/second or a little higher.
+The maximum speed at which the firmware can drive the motor is typically at least 6000 full steps/second.

 ## Firmware notes